 The modules listed here are correct at the time of print (July 16), but are subject to change.
 In the event that modules have to change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact to students.

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

-Traditionally,postgraduate students have an Honours degree or equivalent and two years industry experience.
-In addition, we also welcome applications from graduates with an Ordinary degree who can show a period of post-graduation work experience or from those with substantive industry experience and a commitment to CPD.
+Traditionally, postgraduate students have a business-related honours degree or equivalent and industry experience.
+We will consider recent graduates who can demonstrate additional capabilities.
+In addition we also welcome applications from graduates with an ordinary degree who can show a period of post-graduation work experience or from those with substantial industry experience and a commitment to CPD.

-International: Where your Honours degree has not been studied in English, you will be required to provide evidence of English language competence at no less than IELTS 6.0.
+International: Where your honours degree has not been studied in English, you will be required to provide evidence of English language competence at no less than IELTS 6.5 with no individual component score less than 6.0.

 Financial support is generally available to undergraduate students from the UK throughout their course of study, although previous study may affect your entitlement to claim certain awards, loans and tuition fees.
 If you are unsure, contact your funding authority (see below for details).
 You should ensure any applications for funding are sent as soon as possible to receive all awards and loans in time for the beginning of the first semester.

 Apply to the Student Awards Agency for Scotland.
 Scottish students who are new entrants to higher education will receive assistance in the form of the following package: